Skip to main content

 5. Simulation settings

 The last step before running a simulation is to set your simulation settings.
-Click on the the Settings tab.
+Click on the Settings tab.
 Within the settings tab you can select between the following:

 • Survey: Quick simulation using only the geometrical solver